raspberrypilearning/build-your-own-weather-station/en/step_11.md

 ![](images/glands.jpg)

 - The hole in the M20 is quite large, so you should pad the cables to ensure a tight fit (if you use a smaller gland, then the micro USB connector for the power cable would not be able to pass through).
-A 3D-printable grommet is available here — use two rotated at 180 degrees to each other so that there is no gap all the way through.
+A 3D-printable grommet is available [here](resources/BYOWS-grom.stl){:target="_blank"}. — use two rotated at 180 degrees to each other so that there is no gap all the way through.

 - The larger box can be installed inside, making it much easier to keep it dry, and allowing easier connection to power and networking.
 However, the various cables for the external sensors (rain gauge, wind vane, anemometer, and BME280) all need to be routed inside so this may involve a bigger hole in an external wall.
 Mounting everything outside means you only have to supply power to the weather station (assuming you are using wireless connectivity for data transfer).